Take your iPad to the next level with Slide Over and Split View

 How does Multitasking work on iPad?

-There are four components to multitasking on iPad: Slide Over, Split View, Picture-in-Picture, and the App Switcher.
-These features have received continual improvement since their introduction onto the iPad, and have only gotten better ever since.
+There are four main components to Multitasking on iPad: Slide Over, Split View, Picture-in-Picture, and the App Switcher.
+These features have received continual improvement since their introduction onto the iPad and have only gotten better ever since.

+We've included instructions towards the end of this guide specifically for the new iPadOS 15 Multitasking Menu, though the previous gesture-based methods for invoking Multitasking still work in version 15 as well as previous software versions, so we've kept those in, too.

 Slide Over

-Slide Over allows you to have a second app on the left or right side of the screen in an iPhone-sized floating pane; you can also hide it off the screen or re-summon it at any time by swiping it away (hence the "slide" portion of the name).
+Slide Over allows you to have an additional app on the left or right side of the screen in an iPhone-sized floating pane; you can also hide it off the screen or re-summon it at any time by swiping it away (hence the "slide" portion of the name).

 Slide Over doesn't have a default "app" you can slide in from the screen — after a restart, you'll need to drag one on the screen from the Dock or Home screen.